 - The non-profit Centennial Fund is an economic initiative to assist small businesses and young entrepreneurs outside the country’s largest cities.
 The organization provides loans as well as mentoring services to entrepreneurs for three years.
 It has assisted Saudi women in opening businesses in art and design, restaurants, beauty salons, clothing shops, and day-care centers.

 Although Saudi Arabia is an oil rich country, many Saudi women continue to endure financial hardship (Aldosari, 2017; Booz&co, 2010).
 As mentioned above, Saudi Arabia is considered to have one of the lowest employment rates among women in the world.
 In 2012, more than 80% of Saudi’s receiving unemployment benefits were women (McDowall, 2012).

 Therefore, Vision 2030 aims to increase the employment rate among this underrepresented population.
 Public sector efforts have been targeted towards providing training and employment among urban and educated women (booz&co, 2010).
-Many Saudi women in rural areas face higher literacy rates and fewer employment opportunities when compared to urban areas (booz&co, 2010).
+Many Saudi women in rural areas face higher illiteracy rates and fewer employment opportunities when compared to their counterparts in the urban areas (booz&co, 2010).